HasiniReddy57/VR-Haptix-Environment/README.md

 # VR Haptix Environment

-Welcome to the **VR Haptix Environment** project!
+Welcome to the **VR Haptix Unity Environment Setup** of our capstone project **Haptic Feedback for Stroke Rehabilitation in Virtual Environment**!
 This Unity-based project focuses on delivering immersive VR experiences with integrated haptic feedback.
 This README provides detailed steps to set up, clone, and run the project locally.

 ---